Kris-Bastiani/boiler__gulp_webpack/README.md

 ## Getting Started

-Simply run `yarn` from within the project directory.
+Simply run `yarn` from within the project directory to install the dependencies.

 ## Development